carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 ~~~
 {: .language-python}

 We can see that penguins from each species form fairly distinct spatial clusters in these plots, so that you could draw lines between those clusters to delineate each species.
-This is effectively what many classification algorithms do - using the training data to delineate the observation space, in this case the 4 measurement dimensions, into classes.
-When given new observations the model then finds which of those class areas that observation falls in to.
+This is effectively what many classification algorithms do.
+They use the training data to delineate the observation space, in this case the 4 measurement dimensions, into classes.
+When given a new observation, the model finds which of those class areas the new observation falls in to.

-## Classification using a Decision Tree
+## Classification using a decision tree
 We'll first apply a decision tree classifier to the data.
-Decisions trees are conceptually similar to flow diagrams (or more precisely for the biologists: dichotomous keys) - they split the classification problem into a binary tree of comparisons, at each step comparing a measurement to a value, and moving left or right down the tree until a classification is reached.
+Decisions trees are conceptually similar to flow diagrams (or more precisely for the biologists: dichotomous keys).
+They split the classification problem into a binary tree of comparisons, at each step comparing a measurement to a value, and moving left or right down the tree until a classification is reached.

 (figure)

-Training and using a decision tree in scikit-learn is straightforward:
+Training and using a decision tree in Scikit-Learn is straightforward:
 ~~~
 from sklearn.tree import DecisionTreeClassifier, plot_tree